Conditional Euclidean distance optimization via relative tangency: Introduction

 \section{Introduction}

 Duality in projective algebraic geometry is a natural notion: for an algebraic variety $X\subset\PP^N$, its {\em dual variety} $X^\vee$ is given by all points in the dual projective space $(\PP^N)^\vee$ whose associated hyperplanes in $\PP^N$ are tangent to $X$.
-In semidefinite programming, one often seeks to optimize a linear objective function over $X$.
-In this setting, the equations and the degree of $X^\vee$ provide relevant information on the complexity of the linear semidefinite program \cite{blekherman2012semidefinite}.
+The dual variety plays an essential role in several central problems like optimization or sampling over algebraic varieties.
+For example, when optimizing a linear cost function over a real algebraic variety $X,$ the equations and the degree of $X^\vee$ provide relevant information on the complexity of the linear semidefinite program \cite[Section 5.3]{blekherman2012semidefinite}.
 The investigation of tangential properties of embedded varieties has also garnered extensive attention due to their pivotal role in understanding the shape and topology of these varieties.
 When datasets exhibit an underlying algebraic model structure, resembling points on or near an algebraic variety, a deep understanding of their geometry can lead to the discovery of significant patterns that serve as key elements in data analysis (see \cite{nicolau2011topology}, \cite{blair2021phenotipic} for examples).

 The degree of a dual variety $X^\vee$ is also the degree of a specific polar class of $X$.
 Polar classes are invariants of projective varieties, encoding the non-generic tangential behavior with respect to linear spaces in the ambient space.
 The {\em $i$th polar class} of a variety $X\subset\PP^N$, denoted by $p_i(X)$, represents the Chow class of a codimension $i$ subvariety of $X$.
 Its degree, denoted by $\mu_i(X)$, provides valuable numerical information about the geometry of $X$.
 Notably, these invariants play a key role in applications such as Algebraic Statistics and Variety Sampling \cite{DHOST,dirocco2020bottleneck}.